jfrux/comma-map-visualizer/README.md

 Shows a list of routes, user selects a route, it shows the points on a map with a blip for speed of each point.

-## Scope

-> Attached are a few hundred trip paths from the SF Bay Area, each of which is represented as coordinate pairs sampled at 1hz in a JSON file.
-Please build an performant web-based map visualization of the distribution of speeds along the trip paths.
-We'd like to see all reading+processing of JSON data performed in the browser.
->
-> -- Andy

 ## Deadline

 `Wed.
 Oct.
 3rd, 2018`